pmiossec/vscode-gitextensions/README.md

 ## Requirements

-* GitExtensions should be accessible in the PATH.
+* GitExtensions should be accessible in the PATH or configured in VSCode setting `gitExtensions.exe.path`.
 * Visual Studio Code v0.18

 ## Known Issues